nshafer/django-hashid-field/README.rst

 alphabet
 ~~~~~~~~

+The set of characters to generate hashids from.
+Must be at least 16 characters.

-:Type:    string of characters (16 minimum)
+:Type:    string of characters
 :Default: Hashids.ALPHABET, which is "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890"
 :Example:
     .. code-block:: python